shaloo/docs.arcana/docs/howto/config_social/index.md

 [Twitter :fontawesome-brands-twitter:]({{page.meta.arcana.root_rel_path}}/howto/config_social/twitter_oauth.md){ .md-button }

-!!! tip "Passwordless Login"
+!!! info "Passwordless Login"

-          By default, passwordless login is always available for any application that integrates with the Arcana Auth SDK.
-Unlike social providers, using passwordless option does not require any additional setup via the Arcana developer dashboard.
+          By default, passwordless login is always available for any application that integrates with the {{config.extra.arcana.sdk_name}}.
+Unlike social providers, passwordless option is enabled by default and requires no configuration.